 This guide provides a comprehensive look into Turkey's work permit system, from application steps to the types of permits available and commonly asked questions.
 With extensive expertise in Turkish immigration and labor law, Bayraktar Attorneys is equipped to assist foreign nationals throughout their employment journey in Turkey.

-Turkey’s work permit regulations are governed by Law No. 6735, the International Labor Force Law.
-The Ministry of Labor and Social Security is responsible for issuing these permits, evaluating each application to align with Turkey’s labor policies and regulatory standards.
+Turkey's work permit regulations are governed by Law No. 6735, the International Labor Force Law.
+The Ministry of Labor and Social Security is responsible for issuing these permits, evaluating each application to align with Turkey's labor policies and regulatory standards.
+Our comprehensive guide to obtaining work permits in Turkey offers further detail on these evaluation standards.

+The work permit application process varies depending on whether the applicant is applying from Turkey or abroad.
 Accuracy in documentation is essential, as missing or incorrect information may delay or result in the rejection of an application.
+For a step-by-step walkthrough, see our guide on how to obtain a work visa in Turkey.

 In Turkey, a work permit also serves as a residence permit, eliminating the need for a separate residence application.
 However, it's important to note that the residence status expires with the work permit, so foreign nationals planning to stay after their permit ends should renew it promptly or apply for a new residence permit to avoid potential legal issues.